PipedreamHQ/docs/docs/notebook/destinations/snowflake/README.md

 ### Step 1 — Generate public / private key pair

 Snowflake supports key pair authentication as an alternative to password-based auth.
-We use key pair auth to stream data into Snowflake, so before proceeding, you'll need to generate a key pair [using the instructions Snowflake provides](https://docs.snowflake.net/manuals/user-guide/snowsql-start.html#using-key-pair-authentication).
+We use key pair auth to stream data into Snowflake, so before proceeding, you'll need to generate a key pair<sup>1</sup>.

 First, you'll need access to a terminal, and must have the `openssl` command installed.
 This should be included by default on macOS and Linux systems.